HicResearch/TREEHOOSE/doc/deployment/Step4-DeployDataEgressApp.md

 ### Step 4B.
 Deploy web app

 **Time to deploy**: Approximately 10 minutes

+Apply these steps only to accounts that are part of the **TRE Projects Prod** OU.

+Log in to the [AWS Management Console](https://console.aws.amazon.com/) using your **TRE Project 1 Prod** account and Admin privileges.

 - [ ] Edit file *.env.local* in the `TODO` directory (Step 1C).
 Change the following required
  parameters for the web application: